stoneface86/trackerboy/BUILD.md

  * Qt v5.12.10 or higher

-Miniaudio, libtrackerboy and RtMidi are acquired via FetchContent so there is no need to install these libraries on your system (requires CMake 3.11).
+Miniaudio, libtrackerboy and RtMidi are acquired via FetchContent so there is no need to install these libraries on your system.
 You will however, need to install Qt on your system.

 Note: I am using my own fork of miniaudio (located [here](https://github.com/stoneface86/miniaudio-cmake)) that adds cmake support.